Governor’s Community Engagement Update on COVID-19

 - Stay At Home Guide

 Over the last 11 months, the State has seen 426,198 total cases, 23,438 hospitalizations, 2,565,792 completed tests, and 5,940 total deaths (5,874 are due to COVID).
 Every death is a tragedy.
 There are families and friends mourning across our state today and we keep them in our thoughts.

-In terms of new cases, 1 of the last 14 days have had an upward trend in the 7-day moving average of newly reported cases.
-And in terms of hospitalizations, 0 of the last 14 days have had an upward trend in the 7-day moving average of new hospitalizations.
+In terms of new cases, 5 of the last 14 days have had an upward trend in the 7-day moving average of newly reported cases.
+In terms of hospitalizations, 7 of the last 14 days have had an upward trend in the 7-day moving average of new hospitalizations.
 The deadly virus continues to be very prevalent in our state right now, and it remains critical that people wear masks, stay at least six feet away from others, and avoid socializing with people outside their households whenever possible.

 This case data is broken down by various categories, is updated daily, and can be found here.